Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Text Representation

-texts that are equal to $P$, and in range, can be found as follows.
-Do the backward search as in {\em ends-with}, then map to the $\$$-terminators like in {\em starts-with}.
-Time complexities are same as in {\em starts-with}.
+\paragraph*{operator $=(P, [x, y])$}: \ Whole texts which are equal to $P$, and with identifiers in the range $[x,y]$, can be found as follows.
+Start with a backward search as in {\em ends-with}, and then map to the $\$$-terminators as in {\em starts-with}.
+The time complexities are same as in {\em starts-with}.